Lepista-Bioinformatics/biotax/README.md

 # Rust Taxids API - A simple but efficient server for GenBank Taxids

-To start a server using a Docker container engine see three simple steps:
+To start the server using Docker container engine see three simple steps:

 1. Build a rust binary: